Research Associate Jobs at University of Arizona with Visa Sponsorship

 Does University of Arizona sponsor H-1B visas for Research Associates?

 Yes.
-University of Arizona is a cap-exempt H-1B employer under USCIS rules because it qualifies as a nonprofit research institution.
+University of Arizona is a cap-exempt H-1B visa employer under USCIS rules because it qualifies as a nonprofit research institution.
 That means H-1B petitions for Research Associates aren't subject to the annual lottery and can be filed at any point in the year, which significantly reduces the uncertainty compared to private-sector H-1B sponsorship.

 How do I apply for Research Associate jobs at University of Arizona?